data2health/informatics-playbook/docs/chapters/chapter_10.md

 1) assess their  eConsent needs from research, administrative, technical, and financial standpoints, as well as the needs of consenting individuals.

-2) evaluate platforms to determine which ones meet their requirements.
+2) evaluate platforms to determine which ones meet their needs.

 This may require input from consenting individuals,  study teams, information technology (IT) experts, regulatory personnel,  institutional decision makers, and other relevant stakeholders.
-This chapter describes several considerations for the selection of an eConsent platform for clinical research studies, using a novel assessment framework to evaluate needs and eConsent platforms features.
+This chapter describes several considerations for the selection of an eConsent platform for clinical research studies, using a novel assessment framework to evaluate needs and eConsent platform features.
 It should also be noted that while this chapter focuses on eConsent platforms, the considerations and related tools for eConsent selection may be transferable to the assessment of other platform types and research tools (e.g., electronic data capture tools).

 ## Development of an eConsent Assessment Framework

 Choosing any tool or product requires balancing needs, wants, finances, and constraints with the technology tool or product specification.
-Similarly, when picking an eConsent platform to implement in biomedical research, one must understand what the platform is meant to achieve, how it will be used, and by whom.
+Similarly, when selecting an eConsent platform to implement in biomedical research, one must understand what the platform is meant to achieve, how it will be used, and by whom.
 In collaboration with partners at the National Center for Data to Health (CD2H), representatives of the North Carolina Translational and Clinical Sciences (NC TraCS) Institute at the University of North Carolina (UNC) surveyed [Clinical and Translational Science Awards (CTSA) program hubs](https://ncats.nih.gov/ctsa/about/hubs) about their eConsent needs, experiences, and satisfaction.
 The information was used by Sage Bionetworks to develop and pilot an **eConsent Assessment Framework** composed of two related tools:

-- eConsent Needs Assessment Tool  (i.e. "what do I need in an eConsent platform?")
+- **eConsent Needs Assessment Tool**  (i.e. "what do I need in an eConsent platform?")
-- eConsent Evaluation Tool  (i.e. "what features does eConsent platform 'x' have?")
+- **eConsent Evaluation Tool**  (i.e. "what features does eConsent platform 'x' have?")

-This chapter describes the considerations for the selection of eConsent platforms and how they may be evaluated through the use of the two tools.

 ## Understanding Your eConsent Needs - Performing a Needs Assessment

 Several factors may inform the decision to select or build an eConsent platform for clinical research use.
 Ultimately, the selected platform should meet as many anticipated requirements as possible, based on an assessment of eConsent needs, wants, and constraints at the user, study, and organizational levels.
 Answering the following questions using the **eConsent Needs Assessment Tool** can help recognize what matters most in selecting an eConsent platform:

 ### Who should evaluate the organization’s or projects’ eConsent needs?

 Consider which study team member(s) and organizational role(s) are best suited to determine the eConsent needs for a specific study, a  group of related studies, and/or the enterprise level.
-Those assessing needs must be able to differentiate essential  features that are ‘required’ from those that are ‘preferred’ and ‘not important.’
-The selection of individuals best suited to evaluate eConsent platforms needs may be informed by level of familiarity with informed consent, eConsent practices and regulatory practices, prior experience with clinical research studies, technical expertise, and organizational structure, among other factors.
+Those individuals assessing needs must be able to differentiate essential  features that are ‘required’ from those that are ‘preferred’ and  ‘not important’.
+The selection of these individuals may be informed by their familiarity with informed consent, eConsent practices and regulatory practices, prior experience with clinical research studies, technical expertise, and organizational structure, among other factors.

 #### Example stakeholders to identify study or organization eConsent requirements